ONSvisual/ess-prototypes/README.md

 ### Overall user journey

 - [UX journey prototype](https://onsvisual.github.io/ess-template/) (latest) - An experimental user journey for exploring data at a national and local level.
+Only "find a local area" section currently functions.
-- [UX journey prototype](https://ess-prototypes-temp.netlify.app/Ahmad/ess-template/) (stable) - A more stable version of the above journey, but without data.
+- [UX journey prototype](https://ess-prototypes-temp.netlify.app/Ahmad/ess-template/) (stable) - A more stable version of the above journey with all sections, but without data/charts.

 ### Semi-automated journalism